skirtapaieo/development-101/README.md

-Welcome to 2023!

-I felt that I missed software, so now i try to have a few hobby/startup projects ongoing (startup repository).
-On my path I end up doing: courses, training, drills, experiments, research.
+Welcome!

+My hobby/startup projects are in the startup repo.

+Here you have recent courses, training, drills, experiments, research that helps get me unstuck.

-# Courses in 2023
+# Courses

 Main courses at Algoexpert (similar to leetcode) during 2023: